ovr/ghubber/README.md

 ### iOS

-Please write me mail to `zaets28rus@gmail.com` with Subject: `Invite me to GHubber TestFlight` and your email, firstname, lastname.
+Please send a email to `zaets28rus@gmail.com` with Subject: `Invite me to GHubber TestFlight` and your email, firstname, lastname.

-> Attention.
-Write you email that connected inside ITunes.
+> Note: Be sure to incude the email you use for iTunes.

 ## Installation

-Before we start to develop app your should configure your env:
+Before we start to develop app you should configure your env:

 ### Common